Renewing your spirit one bite at a time

 • Sourdough pretzel dough is stiffer and requires 6-8 minutes of kneading to form a smooth ball.
 A stand mixer can knead the dough in the same amount of time with the dough hook attachment.

 • Can I use all-purpose flour?
 In short, yes.
 However, I have found that the best results come from bread flour.
-If using all-purpose flour decrease the water to 260 grams.

-How to make sourdough pretzels
+How to make sourdough pretzels: step-by-step

 Baker’s schedule option 1: mix the dough in the evening to bake for the following morning.
 The rise time should stay between 8-12 hours.